 We'd like to think that we have chosen the perfect activities to represent the areas we're touring during our Yellowstone Vacations.
 While all three itineraries feature some of the same activities (even done in the same places at times), there are a few differences between them that we will highlight by activity below:

-All three of our Yellowstone, Montana and Wyoming vacations feature some sort of hiking.
-Out of the three, our Montana Vacation itinerary offers the most difficult hike - a 6-mile round trip trek to Beehive Basin with 750 feet elevation gain.
-Most days, a hike will range from a quick and easy boardwalk loop to a moderate 3 miles with some elevation gain and loss.
+All three of our Yellowstone vacations feature some sort of hiking.
+Most days, a hike will range from a quick and easy boardwalk loop to a moderate 3-6 miles with some elevation gain and loss.

 Often, your group will embark on several hikes in one day, showcasing completely different areas and natural features.
 We offer a variety of out-and-back, loops, and point-to-point treks.
-(Note that our adult departures may offer more difficult hikes, depending on group abilities).
+(Note that our adult departures may offer more difficult hikes, depending on the group’s abilities).

 We've been working with the same ranch for over 20 years and our fourth generation ranchers will share with you many stories of the livelihood of a rancher from running an elk hunting camp in the fall to birthing cattle in the spring and everything in between.